je-suis-tm/web-scraping/README.md

 2018/4/9

-Previously I said scraping CME was effortless.
+Previously I had said scraping CME was effortless.
 Now it backfired.
-CME websites changed its structure from XML to json query.
+CME websites changed its website structure from XML to JSON query.
 So I updated the new method to scrape CME which is called CME2.